 Understanding how much it will cost to develop a new software can be a confusing thing.
-Budgeting and pricing software projects depends on understanding the cost of software development, and there are a number of factors to consider when pricing a project.
+Budgeting and pricing software projects depends on understanding the cost of software development, and there are several factors to consider when pricing a project.

 Types of Project and Costs

-There are different types of software development work agreements, each of which is appropriate for different situations.
+When working with a software development company, you may encounter different types of work agreements, each of which is appropriate for different situations.

 Fixed-price contracts typically have an agreed-upon price and pre-determined milestones.
 These are beneficial because the developer absorbs the risk of time delays and unknown issues regarding how long your development will take.
-If there ends up being more work than expected, or the developer isn’t certain how long it will take to do something, this is a good choice.
+Fixed-price contracts may be a good choice if the developer isn’t sure how long it will take to complete the work.

-The cost of fixed-price software development work can range from a few dollars on sites like Upwork, to millions of dollars.
-Generally, the more money that becomes involved, the stricter the contract, and more concrete the deadlines.
-It is often possible to get very good value for your money with fixed-price contracts.
+The cost of fixed-price software development work can range from a few dollars on sites like Upwork to millions of dollars from a big-name software development company.
+Generally, the more money involved, the stricter the contract and the more concrete the deadlines.
+However, it is often possible to get excellent value for your money with fixed-price contracts.

 Hourly contracts are the most common type of contract work used for software development.
-Hiring someone hourly sets upfront expectations about not only the price of the work but the number of hours they can commit to the project.
+Hiring a company on an hourly basis sets upfront expectations about the price of the work and the number of hours they can commit to the project.

-It is also easy to get an estimate of how much per hour a specific software development task will cost.
+It is also easy to estimate how much per hour a specific software development task will cost.
 You can get quotes from multiple developers without committing to hiring someone.

 In general, as with so many other things, you get what you pay for.
 Lowball offers from offshore developers may seem tempting, but developers who can command higher rates are charging higher rates.

 By choosing to pay hourly, it is easy to understand how many hours are being worked on your project and make demands regarding the pace of the work.
-If you have a concrete deadline and you need to be sure the work is done by a certain date, an hourly contract will help make sure that the hours needed to finish the project are being worked.
+For example, if you have a concrete deadline and need to be sure the work is done by a specific date, an hourly contract will help ensure that the software development company commits to the hours required to finish the project.

 Disadvantages of hourly contracts are usually felt when things take longer than expected.
-If the project ends up taking a lot longer than anticipated, or there are scope changes, the project can get more expensive than originally budgeted.
+For example, if the project ends up taking a lot longer than anticipated, or there are scope changes, the project can get more expensive than initially budgeted.

 If you believe your project will require full-time work from one or several developers, hiring someone could be the best solution.
 With a new hire, you negotiate salary and other benefits up front, and both parties are obligated to stick to that agreement.

-Obviously, a hire of one or more people will only be possible for the more well-funded employers but a long term project that requires 40 or more hours of work per week will often be best suited to full-time employees.
-You could certainly pay a contractor or an agency for a full-time commitment, but having someone on your payroll has a number of advantages in terms of being able to control the project.
+Hiring one or more people will only be possible for the more well-funded employers, but a long-term project that requires 40 or more hours of work per week will often be best suited to full-time employees.
+You could certainly pay a contractor or an agency for a full-time commitment, but having someone on your payroll has many advantages in terms of controlling the project.

 Doing it yourself.
 While this solution may not be for everyone, doing it yourself is the way to go for some development projects.
 If you develop your own software, the only cost is time and development overhead.

-As more and more people learn to code, it is common that small projects are done in house.
-Before you hire someone to do software development for you, it might be worth considering if this is a task you can manage yourself with a bit of learning.
+As more and more people learn to code, small projects are being done in-house more often.
+So before you hire someone to do software development for you, it might be worth considering if this is a task you can manage yourself with a bit of learning.

-Things that can create problems for a software project and cause it to come in late or over budget are not all necessarily unique to the software industry, but there are a few things that commonly create problems.
+Problems that can delay a software project or push it over budget are not necessarily unique to the software industry, but a few things commonly create issues during software development.

 One common issue is the lack of documentation.
 When software is poorly documented or commented on, it is difficult for others to understand.
-This creates a time burden for anyone who comes later and needs to understand or work on the code.
+A lack of documentation creates a time burden for anyone who comes later and needs to understand or work on the code.
 Poorly commented code becomes more expensive over time.

-Inefficient code can also, in the long run, become more expensive due to the costs of operating the infrastructure it runs on.
+In the long run, inefficient code can also become more expensive due to the costs of operating the infrastructure it runs on.
 Certainly, efficient code costs less in the long run, although there is a break-even between hardware costs and labor.